-- Be highly motivated and enthusiastic about sport - Be able to meet ongoing deadlines at regular intervals in Y10 and Y11 - Have good knowledge of ICT for completion of coursework - Be willing to work beyond the classroom at home.
+- Be highly motivated and enthusiastic about sport - Be able to meet ongoing deadlines at regular intervals in Y10 and Y11 - Have good knowledge of ICT - Be willing to work beyond the classroom at home.

 - Sports courses in Further and Higher Education (A' level, BTEC, Degree Courses, etc) - Teaching; Forces: Police, Fire, Armed; Physiotherapy; Leisure and Recreation Industry; Personal Training and many more.